The History of the Credit Card

 2008: Buyouts

-Card industry little brother Discover acquired the famed Diners’ Club International in an effort to increase market share (and consolidate the number of card brands).
+Credit card companies saw industry consolidation when Discover acquired the famed Diners’ Club International in an effort to increase market share (and consolidate the number of card brands).

 2014: Cards go digital

 Apple introduced its originally unpopular mobile payment digital wallet, Apple Pay.
-Similar mobile and contactless payment options expanded throughout the 2010s, including Google Pay, Android Pay, Samsung Pay, and others.
+Similar mobile and contactless payment options expanded throughout the 2010s, providing credit card users with more ways to make transactions, including Google Pay, Android Pay, Samsung Pay, and others.

 2015: Goodbye stripe, hello chip

 Europay, Mastercard, and Visa partnered to create the EMV chip which has become standard practice in the credit card processing industry.
+The Equal Credit Opportunity Act, enacted to combat discrimination against women and minorities in obtaining credit, marked a pivotal moment in establishing equal rights for consumers in the credit realm.
+The Credit Card Accountability Responsibility and Disclosure Act also played a significant role in improving security and consumer protection.
 Chips offer greater security due to their single use transaction codes.

 What's next?